Kansas State University

 The McMurry University Marching Band

-S. 14th & Sayles Abilene, TX 79697 Phone: 325-793-3837 School Website: McMurry University Marching Band Website: McMurry University Bands Director of Marching Band: Dr. Christopher Neal Enrollment of University: 1,430 Mascot: War Hawks University Notes: The McMurry University Bands have been a part of student life at McMurry University for a great many years.
+S. 14th & Sayles Abilene, TX 79697 Phone: 325-793-3837 School Website: McMurry University Marching Band Website: McMurry University Bands Director of Marching Band: David Robinson Percussion Instructor: Dr. Johnny Mendoza Enrollment of University: 1,073 Mascot: War Hawks University Notes: The McMurry University Bands have been a part of student life at McMurry University for a great many years.
 Active since 1946, when reorganized by Raymond T. "Prof" Bynum, the McMurry Bands have provided a musical outlet for students from across campus.
 Additionally, they have contributed outstanding musical performances for events on campus, in the Abilene community, and throughout Texas and New Mexico. |

 |